New Year's Resolutions Calculator

 Stop wasting time online - Do you think you are so busy that you have no spare time?
 Choose that resolution and find out for yourself.
 It's a really huge amount of time!
 Think out how much time you're wasting - and how many things you could do at that time!

 Learn a new skill - Do you want to learn a foreign language?
 Or how to play the guitar?
 Find out how much time you need to master your chosen skill.

 Read more - It doesn't matter if you are a fast-reading bookworm or haven't read a single book last year - this is a chance to increase the number of books you read.
 With our tool, you can easily calculate how regular reading transfers into books read in a year.
 And hey, you can use the reading speed calculator as a benchmark if you've improved at the end of the year!

 Save (more) money - Do you want to know how to save money effectively and deliberately?
 Check out when you can afford a new car, phone, or dream vacation if you regularly set aside a specific amount from your budget.

 After going through all that stuff, are you still wondering about trying to take up a resolution for this year?
 If the answer is yes, then follow us step by step and see how simple it is to use our calculator:

 Begin with choosing your personal resolution.
 Do you smoke?
-Maybe it's a time to stop!
-Did you always think you don't have time for reading?
+Maybe it's time to stop!
+Have you always thought that you don't have time for reading?
 Make a resolution to read some books!
 So let's choose

 Read more 📚for our example.